Nuria's site: Bio - Research - Teaching - Admin

 - (2013) English Grammar Writing in the Eighteenth Century.
 Special issue in Transactions of the Philological Society.
 111(2).
 [First editor, with María E. Rodríguez-Gil]

 - (2006) Papers in Linguistics of the University of Manchester (PLUM).
 Proceedings of the 14th Postgraduate Conference of Linguistics at the University of Manchester, 4 March 2005.
 Manchester: Department of Linguistics and English Language.
 [Sole editor]

 - (2005) Papers in Linguistics of the University of Manchester (PLUM).
 Proceedings of the 13th Postgraduate Conference of Linguistics at the University of Manchester, 20 March 2004.
 Manchester: Department of Linguistics & English Language.
 [Sole editor]

-- (accepted, 2017) '‘he liked to read, write, and whatch televishon’ – The APU corpus of primary schoolchildren’s writing and reading'.
+- (in press, 2018) '‘he liked to read, write, and whatch televishon’ – The APU corpus of primary schoolchildren’s writing and reading'.
 Digital Scholarship in the Humanities [First author, with Victorina GonzálezDíaz]

 (2017) ‘Paratext, title-pages and grammar books’.
 Studia Neophologica 89(1), 41-66.
 (First published online Feb 2016)

 (2016) ‘Daily jottings: Preposition placement in diaries and travel journals from 1500 to 1900’.
 Folia Linguistica Historica 37(1), 281-314